nathanenglehart/nathanenglehart.github.io/knn.md

 sns.pairplot(data, hue="classifications", palette=['tab:blue','tab:orange','tab:green'])
 plt.show()
 ```
-Which graphs the whole test dataset's information with its true classifications:
+Now, we can view a graph of the whole test dataset's information with its true classifications: \
+\
 <img src="/images/pairplot-iris-true.png" alt="/images/pairplot-iris-true.png"/> \
 \
 Then, utilizing the aforementioned C++ implementation above, we can run KNN.
 First, to clone and compile KNN, we can run: